ypsitau/gmc4sim/README.md

 - `[Simulator]` - `[Build]` will reflect the modification in the assembler editor.

 - `[Window]` - `[Show Dump]` will print the object in a dump format.

+See a [document](https://github.com/ypsitau/gmc4sim/raw/master/doc/GMC4Sim.pdf) for more detail, though it's written in Japanese.